News

 These rules would not apply to inbound calling, which is outside the scope of the TCPA.
 The FCC also asks for comment on potential exemptions from the AI-related requirements – including an exemption for the use of AI technologies by people with disabilities.
 Finally, the notice asks whether consumers should be permitted to opt out separately from AI-generated calls, while still permitting calls that do not use AI.

-Comments will be due 30 days after the FCC publishes notice of the proposals in the Federal Register, and reply comments will be due 15 days after the comment deadline.
+Comments are due on or before October 10, 2024, and reply comments are due on or before October 25, 2024.
 It is likely that the new rules will not be adopted until 2025, and they may not go into effect for some period after they are adopted.
 The notice had bipartisan support, so it is likely that rules for AI-generated calls will be adopted regardless of the results of the presidential election.

 For more information on the impact of the TCPA on the use of AI for calls and texts to consumers, please reach out to one of the Cooley lawyers listed below.